Async Batch Processing for High-Volume Logs

 Worker Configuration & Concurrency Control

 Configure worker pools using Python’s asyncio runtime or a distributed task queue with explicit concurrency limits tied to available CPU cores and I/O bandwidth.
 Each worker must operate statelessly, pulling batches of 50–200 records based on payload size rather than fixed counts.
-Implement backpressure mechanisms using bounded semaphores to prevent queue overflow during peak maintenance events, such as heavy C-check completions or fleet-wide AD compliance sweeps.
+Implement backpressure using a bounded asyncio.Semaphore to prevent queue overflow during peak maintenance events such as heavy C-check completions or fleet-wide AD compliance sweeps.
 Set explicit timeout thresholds per worker task to avoid zombie processes that stall downstream traceability.
-For queue topology and semaphore configurations tailored to high-throughput MRO environments, reference Handling async log ingestion at scale.
+For queue topology and semaphore configurations tailored to high-throughput MRO environments, see Handling async log ingestion at scale.

 Pre-Processing & Confidence Routing